 |A still from "Songs of Chuchepati Camp," a video by Charwei Tsai & Tsering Tashi Gyalthang is on view in Kailash Cartographies at The Sheila C. Johnson Design Center's Arnold and Sheila Aronson Galleries.

-NEW YORK, March 6, 2017 — The Sheila C. Johnson Design Center (SJDC) at Parsons School of Design and the India China Institute (ICI) at The New School present Kailash Cartographies, a multi-media exhibition of artists from India, China, Nepal, and the United States who explore conceptions of sacred geography, particularly in the Himalayas.
+NEW YORK, March 23, 2017 — The Sheila C. Johnson Design Center (SJDC) at The New School's Parsons School of Design and the India China Institute (ICI) at The New School present Kailash Cartographies, a multi-media exhibition of artists from India, China, Nepal, and the United States who explore conceptions of sacred geography, particularly in the Himalayas.

 The artists in the exhibition pose questions about the nature of both the sacred and the secular by drawing on the points of connection with landscapes and lived worlds.
 The photographs, videos, works on paper, and installations deploy cartographic modes that are both personal and political.

 The title of the exhibition refers to Mount Kailash, the symbolic center of the Buddhist and Bön cosmos and the seat of Shiva for Hindus.
 Although associated with a multiplicity of geographical sites and religious representations, its earthly manifestation is most often located in Tibet.

 “It is the simultaneously singular and plural aspect of this sacred geography that caught our imagination,” said Sreshta Rit Premnath, curator of the exhibition and participating artist.
 “Every gesture within such a geography is both specifically located yet can be powerfully invoked elsewhere.”